steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Template-List.md

 ## Using UI Script Parameters Instead of UI Variables

-Instead of using UI Variables for defining the entries of the [Template List](../../HALion-Macro-Page/pages/Template-List.md) you can use a [string list parameter](../../HALion-Script/pages/Creating-Parameters.md#parameter-characteristics) that you defined in an UI script.
+Instead of using UI Variables for defining the entries of the [Template List](../../HALion-Macro-Page/pages/Template-List.md) you can use a [string list parameter](../../HALion-Script/pages/Creating-Parameters.md#parameter-characteristics) that you have defined in an UI script.

 1. Create a UI script and define a [string list parameter](../../HALion-Script/pages/Creating-Parameters.md#parameter-characteristics).
 1. Connect the [string list parameter](../../HALion-Script/pages/Creating-Parameters.md#parameter-characteristics) with the corresponding template parameter of the [Template List](../../HALion-Macro-Page/pages/Template-List.md).